balena-io-experimental/balena-migrate/README.md

 ## How to use balena-migrate

 **Warning:** When migrating devices, that contain critical data or are not easily accessible, please make sure to test your setup thoroughly in a test environment before applying it to production devices.

+During the migration the primary storage of your device will be overwritten and all data that has not been saved prior to migration will be lost.
 It also makes sense to read this document completely to understand the concepts and the risks involved.

 ### Preparing the Migration Environment